 hardware-address - Hardware address to map to a specified IP address.
-(The format for this address is xx-xx-xx-xx-xx or xxxxxxxxx.)
+(The format for this address is xx-xx-xx-xx-xx.)

-No default entries
+Default Setting No default entries

 - The ARP cache is used to map 32-bit IP addresses into 48-bit hardware (i.e., Media Access Control) addresses.
-This cache includes entries for hosts and other routers on local network interfaces defined on this router. - The maximum number of static entries allowed in the ARP cache is 128. - You may need to put a static entry in the cache if there is no response to an ARP broadcast message.
-For example, some applications may not respond to ARP requests or the response arrives too late, causing network operations to time out.

-Static entries will not be aged out nor deleted when power is reset.
+This cache includes entries for hosts and other routers on local network interfaces defined on this router. - The maximum number of static entries allowed in the ARP cache is 128. - A static entry may need to be used if there is no response to an ARP broadcast message.
+For example, some applications may not respond to ARP requests or the response arrives too late, causing network operations to time out. - Static entries will not be aged out nor deleted when power is reset.
 A static entry can only be removed through the configuration interface.

 '''

-Console(config)#arp 10.1.0.19 01-02-03-04-05-06
+Console(config) #arp 10.1.0.19 01-02-03-04-05-06

-Console(config)#
+Console(config) #

 '''

-Related Commands clear arp-cache (853) show arp (854)
+Related Commands clear arp-cache (661) show arp (661)